madnev/Zomato-Web-Scraping/README.md

 # Zomato-Web-Scraping
-Web Scraping Zomato with Python and Beautifulsoup
+Web scraping Zomato with Python and Beautifulsoup